danneu/generator-elm/README.md

 npm install -g generator-elm
 ```

-Then generate your new project, but at the moment you must run this
+Then generate your new project.

-from inside the destination folder:
+**Note:** At the moment, you must run `yo elm` from inside an existing folder.

 ```bash
 mkdir my-elm-project